How to get the most out of Samsung DeX on your PC or Mac

-When someone who loses their smartphone manages to get it back, it’s not uncommon to hear them say something along the lines of, “Thank goodness — my life is in there!”
+When someone who loses their mobile device manages to get it back, it’s not uncommon to hear them say something along the lines of, “Thank goodness — my life is in there!”
 It would be accurate to add that, in many cases, access to their company’s entire data stack resides on the device as well.

-Here’s a rundown on what you need to know about using Samsung’s Find My Mobile service.
+Here’s a rundown on what you need to know about using Samsung’s Find My Mobile service:

 Samsung’s Find My Mobile is a free service that is accessed via your Samsung account and allows you to locate, remotely backup and wipe data on a registered Galaxy mobile device.
 It can be accessed at findmymobile.samsung.com.